ImeneYAHIAOUI/al-newbank/adr/adr002bis-collecting-metrics-in-sdk.md

 Additionally, the metrics service will expose an endpoint to access these metrics allowing to create alerts and visualizing dashboards based on these metrics.

 ## Consequences
-Pros:
+**Pros:**

-* Scalable solution : we can scale the metrics service horizontally and have the mongo database behind it work in a master-slave replica mode
+* Scalable solution : The stateless metrics service could be scaled horizontally and have its Mongo database replicated and working in a master-slave mode.
 * Disallowed external access to Prometheus : The chosen solution ensures that our interal server is safeguarded against unauthorized access and potential breaches.

-Cons:
+**Cons:**

 * Increased Application Complexity: While the solution effectively secures Prometheus, it introduces additional layers of complexity to our application code in order to provide consumable metrics endpoint for visualization tools such as Grafana.